 Bloggers one by one spin dramatically in all directions and wobble off the MAT, some beaming broadly and one or two looking shocked.
 I am one of the latter, barely lasting under a minute.
 Not the only reason I didn’t opt for rocket scientist on my career path.

 The U.S. Space and Rocket Center contains the Earth’s largest space museum.
 It is incredible to see.
-This is also the home to Saturn V. If you are simply making a day of it you might want to consider doing the Marshall Space Flight Centre Bus Tour too.
+This is also the home to Saturn V. If you are simply making a day of it you might want to consider doing the Marshall Space Flight Center Bus Tour too.
 Note – you have to be a U.S. citizen in order to be allowed on that bus tour.

 MORE ABOUT space camp below – > Click Play to Watch and Learn